aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/04_validation/20_triggering/_index2.en.md

 	alt="Step 8b"
 >}}

 This will bring up a rule editor to determine which path the state machine should choose.
 We will configure a simple rule that checks to see if the `userId` value is present.
-For manually triggered events, this will be true, but for EventBridge events it will be FaceAlreadyExistsError.
+For manually triggered events, this will be true, but for EventBridge events it will be false.

 {{% notice info %}}
 We could make a very complex rule set that checks for all key-value pairs, but for the sake of simplicity, we'll just create a simple rule checking for one key-value pair.
 You can explore this rule builder to try and create more complex rules or handle conditions not covered in here outside the context of this workshop.